ilias-sp/Twitch-Chat-Bot-PHP/README.md

 !giveaway-winner: have Izybot pick up a winner from the eligible viewers list.
 You can run this multiple times to select more than one winners.

+# LOYALTY POINTS
+Loyalty points is a virtual currency that is awarded to viewers, according to their presence in the channel.
+They can use this virtual currency on bets.
+To enable and configure it, see config.php.

 # USER COMMANDS
 special reserved commands that are already configured: